 There's free Wi-Fi throughout the lounge – just snag a card with the passcode from the desk as you check in.

 There are men's and women's bathrooms inside the lounge.
 And while they're decorated beautifully and stocked with L'Occitane amenities, they're quite small.
-There were just two urinals and one stall inside the men's room – an expansion may be in order.
+There were just two urinals and one stall inside the men's room.
+Another expansion may be in order…

-There are also plenty of tables and chairs inside the dining area.
+There are also plenty of tables and chairs inside the dining area, which was significantly expanded in 2021.

 And that brings us to the highlight of the lounge.

-Food and Drink at the Las Vegas Centurion Lounge
+Food & Drink at the Centurion Lounge Las Vegas

 Airport lounges in the U.S. are typically pretty lackluster – especially when it comes to food and drinks.
 But this is where Centurion lounges really shine, and the LAS location doesn't disappoint.

 Let's start with the bar.
-Though small, it's decorated nicely.
+Though still fairly small, it's decorated nicely.

-During a visit in 2019, we ordered a Blue Door, which was every bit as delicious as it sounded – including that hint of star anise.
+During a visit way back 2019, we ordered a Blue Door, which was every bit as delicious as it sounded – including that hint of star anise.
 And once again, all of these cocktails are free.

-Food can be hit or miss in lounges, but not the Centurion.
+Food can be hit or miss in lounges, but not at this Centurion, in my experience.
 Even with the volume of people streaming through the buffet line, the food was delicious.

 The lounge seems to mix up its menus weekly, so depending on how often you pass through, you can probably try something different.